Viking Cruises

 18 OctRoseau, Dominica

-19 OctBasseterre, St Kitts Island
+19 OctBasseterre, St Kitts

-20 OctPhilipsburg, St Maarten Island
+20 OctPhilipsburg, St Maarten

-21 OctRoad Town, Tortola Island, BVI
+21 OctRoad Town, Tortola, BVI

-22 OctCharlotte Amalie, St Thomas Island, USVI
+22 OctCharlotte Amalie, St Thomas, USVI

-23-25 Oct (overnight)San Juan, Puerto Rico USA
+23-25 Oct (overnight)San Juan, Puerto Rico, USA

 27 OctBridgetown, Barbados